 During the next two years, the Nation is scheduled to undergo a significant change.

 Although thousands of tribal members still don't have running water or electricity, they could be connected to world markets via the Internet.
-New contracts and agreements in coordination with state and federal governments and private contractors promise new cell phone towers and new hope.

 A silversmith outside of Window Rock, Ariz., would have a chance to sell jewelry to clients in Europe, or perhaps Central America.
 Navajo weavers would have a chance to sell their wares directly online, without any intermediaries, to places such as Asia or the Middle East.

 The change could mean that flea markets and local trading posts would no longer be the Nation's sole outlet for selling its crafts, art and jewelry.

 Some experts also feel that improving the Nation's connectivity would increase the world's interest in the unique Navajo culture, increase tourism, and thus increase travel through and enjoyment of time in Navajo border towns, such as Farmington, as well.

 It is a culture that already attracts thousands of tourists into the area each year.

 Farmington's website states that the city is located "in the heart of America's Southwest, surrounded by world class cultural treasures."

 The nearby city of Gallup, another Navajo border town, proudly displays pictures of traditional Navajo crafts and tribe members in full ceremonial garb as part of its online presence.